BJP leaders take aim at Rahul Gandhi | Headlines

 Singh added that he was willing to inform Gandhi of the fisheries ministry's work across the country, including in Puducherry.

-The BJP leader also posted a tweet in Italian that said there is no separate ministry of fisheries in Italy and that it comes under agriculture and forestry ministry.
+The BJP leader also posted a tweet in Italian that said there is no separate ministry of fisheries in Italy and that it comes under agriculture and forestry ministry, an apparent reference to the Italian origin of Rahul Gandhi's mother and Congress president Sonia Gandhi.

-Mocking Gandhi, Union minister Anurag Thakur said the Congress is again left red-faced due to its ''politics of lies''.
+In a jibe, Information and Broadcasting Minister Prakash Javadekar said, ''HumDo (the duo) of the Congress.
+Rahul Gandhi: ''Why there is no Ministry of Fisheries''.
+We have a ministry of fisheries but Rahul Gandhi doesn't know what is in India.
+Priyanka Gandhi: Govt. didn't repay the UP sugarcane farmer.
+Brother and Sister don't know the facts.''
+Mocking Rahul Gandhi, Union minister Anurag Thakur said the Congress is again left red-faced due to its ''politics of lies''.

 Union minister Smriti Irani also joined her colleagues in targeting the Congress leader and posted a tweet in Italian.